Third Culture Faith: Discovering God in the Flux

 Community matters.

 Look for people who also put Jesus first.
+Everything else is secondary.

 You’re not meant to walk this journey alone.